-The parts department offers Honda Genuine Parts, Pro Honda products, Honda Genuine Accessories (USA only), and Honda accessories and products (Canada only).
+The parts department offers Honda Genuine Parts, Pro Honda products, Honda Accessories.
 The same quality that went into your Honda can be found in Honda Genuine replacement parts.
 You'll also find comparable quality in the accessories and products available from the parts department.

-The sales department offers the Honda Protection Plan to extend almost all of your warranty coverage (USA only).
+The sales department offers the HondaCare[®] Protection Plan to extend almost all of your warranty coverage.